idutsu/reibun-generator/readme.md

 ![screenshot.png](screenshot.png)

 Reibun Generator is a web browser application primarily designed for local use, focused on generating Japanese example sentences.
-This application, built using Javascript, is optimized for PC use and is intended to be operated mainly through keyboard interactions.
+This application, built using `Node.js`, is optimized for PC use and is intended to be operated mainly through keyboard interactions.

 ## Installation